CalSol/Devops-FW/README.md

     git clone --recursive https://github.com/CalSol/Tachyon-FW.git
     ```

+In general the link to the repository can be found on the GitHub website for that repository.

 1. To pull new remote updates into your local repository from GitHub:
+_`--init`_ should only be used to _initialize_ the repository submodules

     ```
     git pull